lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 const myString = func();
 const myPromiseString = asyncFunc();

-myString.length;
+// myString is a string
+myString.length;  // does NOT throw an error

-// myPromiseString is a Promise, not the string: myPromiseString.length;  // throws error
+// myPromiseString is a Promise, not the string myPromiseString.length;  // throws error
 ```